Words by Jesse Serwer

 Dr. Pierce returned to Hawaii in 2013, and Surf Haiti has since gone through several iterations.
 Mamique took over the organization in 2013 before focusing on a guest house, Haiti Surf, he opened to cater to surfers and other travelers coming to Kabic.
 However, the goal, Pierre says, was always to turn Surf Haiti into a self-sufficient organization through which the youth of Kabic could control their destiny and develop skills enabling them to benefit from their community’s status as a burgeoning tourist destination.

 “My role has been to provide guidance, helping them think of this thing more as a business and less as a group of friends who do stuff,” Pierre says.
 “Getting them the training and knowledge they need to be independent.”

-Sara Charles, Jacmel’s Reine de la Culture et du Tourisme, takes in all that Kabic has to offer
+Sara Charles, Jacmel’s Reine de la Culture et du Tourisme (Tourism and Culture Queen), takes in the surf at Kabic

 More than six years after Dr. Pierce arrived at Kabic, it is his original pupils, now grown up, who are teaching surfing at Kabic.
 From a shack across the road from Kabic’s La Reference restaurant, one can rent boards and sign up for lessons from the core Surf Haiti team, which includes Samuel Jules, 18, the champion of last year’s surf festival and Kabic’s best rider; Guy Alex Jean, 20; Emmanuel “Mano” Andris, 25; Frantzy Andris; and Gilles Wolvenson, known as “Woly G.”